Tripura657/Blood-Connect/README.md

     3. Import `database.sql` into the live database.
     4. Update database credentials in `db_connect.php`.
     5. Access the live application using the provided domain URL.
+# Contributing

+  Contributions are welcome!

+  If you would like to contribute:
+  1. Fork the repository.
+  2. Create a new branch (`feature/your-feature-name`).
+  3. Make your changes.
+  4. Commit and push your changes.
+  5. Open a Pull Request with a clear description.

+  Please ensure your code follows clean coding practices and does not break existing functionality.